kinde-oss/kinde-cli/README.md

 Kinde CLI supports authentication to multiple businesses via the `--domain` argument.

-Enviornments are independent from each-other and cannot be cross-authenticated, each token is linked to an environment, and cannot be used to cross-authenticate into multiple environments.
+Environments are independent from each-other and cannot be cross-authenticated, each token is linked to an environment, and cannot be used to cross-authenticate into multiple environments.

 When `--domain` is not specified, the last logged-in business becomes `current`.

 ## Terminal autocomplete

-Kinde CLI comes with terminal autompletion support for `bash`, `fish`, `powershell` and `zsh`
+Kinde CLI comes with terminal autocompletion support for `bash`, `fish`, `powershell` and `zsh`

 You can see instruction for your shell/OS combination by executing the following